-I am an organic and organometallic chemist, with a background in complex molecule and polymer synthesis.
-A native New Jersean, I attended college at Rutgers University.
-During these years I performed undergraduate research in organic chemistry, in the laboratory of Professor Spencer Knapp and at Merck through the Future Talent Program.
-For my PhD, I joined the laboratory of Professor David MacMillan at Princeton University, to research asymmetric catalysis and organic synthesis.
-My doctoral studies focused on stereoselective carbon-carbon bond forming reactions using organocatalysis and copper catalysis.
-These studies provided a selective method for the synthesis of asymmetrically substituted heterocycles and contributed to a collective total synthesis of the polypyrroloindoline natural products.
-After my PhD, I joined the laboratory of Professor Mircea Dincă at MIT, to study organometallic catalysis in metal-organic frameworks.
-Through this work, I prepared single-site heterogeneous catalysts for selective olefin oligomerization and polymerization.
-For my independent career, I will continue to apply catalysis toward problems in organic and polymer synthesis.
+A native New Jersean, Rob attended college at Rutgers University, where he performed undergraduate research in the laboratory of Professor Spencer Knapp.
+For his PhD, Rob studied asymmetric catalysis and organic synthesis in the laboratory of Professor David MacMillan at Princeton University.
+His doctoral studies focused on stereoselective carbon-carbon bond forming reactions using organocatalysis and copper catalysis.
+After his PhD, Rob joined the laboratory of Professor Mircea Dincă at MIT, to study organometallic catalysis in metal-organic frameworks.
+Through this work, Rob prepared single-site heterogeneous catalysts for selective olefin oligomerization and polymerization.
+For his independent career, Rob will continue to apply catalysis toward problems in organic and polymer synthesis.

 Dr. Subrata Ghosh: Subrata received his M.Sc. from Texas A&M University-Commerce in 2010 where he worked with Profs.
 Allan D. Headley and Bukuo Ni.
 He earned his PhD at Texas A&M University in 2017 with Prof. J. A. Gladysz where he worked on multiple projects that resulted in several papers and a patent.
 He also worked as a postdoctoral researcher with Prof. J. A. Gladysz for one year.
 Then he joined the Comito lab as a postdoc in 2018.
 In his free time, he enjoys swimming and playing cricket.